IdleLands/IdleLands/README.md

 * `DISCORD_GUILD_ID` - the Discord guild ID
 * `DISCORD_CHANNEL_ID` - the Discord channel ID

+#### IdleLands 3 Variables

+IL3 variables are used to connect to the old DB for the purposes of character imports.

+* `IDLELANDS3_MONGODB_URI` - the MongoDB URI to the old IdleLands 3 Mongo instance

 ## Useful Commands

 * `npm run start:server` - start the server